FlorianKrull/CompilerConstructionSS2019/specification.md

 `src` contains the implementation of the library, while `include` defines its API.

-Each application (C file inside `app`) is liked against the shared library and uses the provided interface.
+Each application (C file inside `app`) is linked against the shared library and uses the provided interface.
 They mainly contain argument parsing and combine the functionality provided by the library to achieve their task.

 The repository does not contain or track generated files.